Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

 \begin{itemize} \item For any $F' \subset L'$ such that $T' + F'$ is 2-edge-connected, $T + F$ is 2-vertex-connected.

 \item For every edge $e'\in T'$, there are at least two links $\ell'_1,\ell'_2\in L'$ such that $\ell'_1,\ell'_2 \in \cov(e')$. \end{itemize} \end{lemma}

 \begin{proof} Let us show that this reduction satisfies the first property.
 Suppose for contradiction that there is $F'\subseteq L'$ such that $T'+F'$ is 2-edge-connected, but the corresponding set of links $F$, is such that $T+F$ has a cut-vertex, namely $u$.
 Clearly $u$ cannot be a leaf of $T$, since $T-u$ is a connected graph.
 Similarly, $r\neq u$.
 Hence, we can assume that $u$ is an internal vertex of $T$.
-Let $S_1$ and $S_2$ be a partition of the vertex set of $u$ such that there is at most one link $\ell\in F$ with one endpoint in $S_1$ and one endpoint in $S_2$.